 Q: Where are lessons held?

 A: Lessons are held at your home or office, or in a local café or quiet pub (anywhere with a table to sit at) anywhere in London travel zone 1 or up to about the middle of zone 2 (no charge for travel in these areas).
 If you live or work beyond zone 2 we would normally arrange to meet halfway.
-Please note we cannot meet in restaurants (there is no eating during lessons).
+Please note we cannot meet in restaurants (there is no eating/snacking during lessons).

 Q: When are you available?